Written by: Greg Ellifritz

 As of today, every state in the USA has some type of provision to allow citizens obtain a permit to carry a concealed handgun while engaged in lawful activity.
 In some states, that permit is easy to get.
 In others (like California or Hawaii) it is almost impossible unless you are politically connected.

 What many people don’t know is that the UNCONCEALED (or open) carry of firearms is not legally regulated in many states.
 Here in Ohio, it is completely legal for anyone over the age of 21 (without a history of mental illness, drug addiction, or felony conviction) to carry a firearm in public.
 No permit is needed as long as the gun is not concealed.

 It’s rare, but occasionally you will see someone carrying openly.
 Most do it as a political statement.
 They are trying to raise awareness for better concealed carry laws and promote the idea that guns can and should be safely carried by anyone who wants to.
 I applaud the gun rights activism.
 I think people should recognize that guns are not necessarily bad and get used to “normal” people carrying them.

 First of all, if you live in a state where open carry is legal, I am not trying to limit your rights to carry a gun.
-Go for it if you want…just put some thought into it before you wear your gun into WalMart.
-I want to provide some information on a topic I know…the carrying of guns.
+Go for it if you want.
+I’d just ask you to put some thought about risks versus benefits before you openly carry your gun into WalMart.
+I know a lot about carrying guns.
 Hopefully my arguments will make you think twice about carrying openly.

 Open carry can lead to numerous problems.
-As a cop responding to calls about this activity and as a person who carries a concealed handgun everywhere, I have a unique insight.
+As a cop responding to calls about this activity and as a citizen who carries a concealed handgun everywhere, I have unique insight into the problem.
 Here are some of the issues: